 This week, after being sick with a cold and still having to go to three classes, I was mentally exhausted.
 I was also experiencing severe homesickness, and I could barely maintain eye contact with the people I encountered throughout the day.
 But I came home, had lunch, and was able to collect myself by journaling in the comfort of my room.
 Even better, my roommates were napping and the street was quiet.
 Spain seemed to call for this moment of silence.

 Siesta is a familiar term, meaning “nap.”
 But in the Spanish sense, it embodies an entire life perspective.
 This is a solution to the American cultural mentality: hasty, impulsive, immediate, and demanding.
-Introverts flourish in environments where they have time to recharge.
+That mentality isn’t ideal for introverts who, by definition, flourish in environments where they have time to recharge.

 - A break between 2 and 5 p.m. when people return to their homes to eat lunch.